fbpx

 Condominium building entrance

-Plate glass windows allow maximum daylight to stream into this entryway.
-Great light makes a welcoming place for house plants.
-Note the addition of recessed lighting for darker day needs.
+Plate glass windows allow maximum daylight to stream into this entryway, which makes it a welcoming place for house plants.
+Note the addition of recessed lighting for darker days.

 Modern hotel lobby